Our Awesome Team

 2020 - The Year Of Ford Guides

-Around the start of the New Year (2021) CyanLabs released Syn3 Updater 2.0 this was a completely re-designed version of Syn3 Updater.
+Around the start of the New Year (2021), CyanLabs released Syn3 Updater 2.0.
+This was a completely re-designed version of Syn3 Updater.

-Along with the redesigned UI we also added some new functionality including parsing of the log XML and a webpage to view your extracted AsBuilt data.
+This was our first application created using WPF instead of WinForms.
+Along with the redesigned UI, we added new functionality, including parsing of the log XML and a webpage to view your extracted AsBuilt data.

-Due to the massive popularity of Syn3 Updater and our Ford guides we launched our Community Forum to allow our users to communicate with us better.
+Due to the massive popularity of Syn3 Updater and our Ford guides, we launched our Community Forum to allow our users to communicate with us better.

 CyanLabs continues to update the website adding new Ford related resources.